Everything we know about AEW Fight Forever: Roster, match types, & platforms

 The first All Elite Wrestling (AEW) game, titled ‘Fight Forever,’ is now in development, and while it’s still a ways off, we already have a good idea of what to expect.
 Here’s everything we know.

-The paradigm shift is now in full effect.
-Just a few short years after the first televised show, AEW is now set to release a fully-fledged multi-platform title from some of the most experienced wrestling game developers out there.
+The pro-wrestling paradigm shift is now in full effect.
+Just a few short years after the first televised show, AEW is now set to release a fully-fledged multi-platform game.
+AEW Fight Forever will also be developed by Yukes – some of the most experienced wrestling game creators ever.

-AEW Fight Forever is still in early development, but there’s plenty for wrestling fans to be excited about.

-From match types and platforms to roster details and gameplay trailers, here’s everything we know about AEW Fight Forever.
+AEW Fight Forever may still be in early development, but there’s still plenty for wrestling fans to be excited about.
+From match types, roster, and gameplay details, here’s everything we know about the game from WWE’s biggest rival.

 Advertisement